 Asset Holdings Raymond Terrace, Heatherbrae, Mallabula, Medowie and Nelson Bay depots.
 Desired Level of Service Statement That the depots are safe, meet the needs of the users and Council's environmental obligations.
-Available Data Asset data is stored in Council's centralised assets and accounting system and is mapped in Council's GIS.
-Last Condition Survey The last condition surveys were conducted in May, 2014.
+Available Data set data is stored in C stem and is mapped in council's centralised as: sets and accounting Last Condition Survey The last condition surveys were conducted in May, 2014.
 All subsequent inspections undertaken have been as preventative maintenance.
-General Assessment Co ondition Rating % \$CRC of Condition 1 Near Perfect 2 Good 20 \$1,116,600 3 Satisfactory 20 \$1,116,600 4 Very Poor 60 \$3,349,800 5 Unserviceable Total 100.00 \$5,583,000 • site proposed in 2008 by Complete Urban consultants have found to be impractical and alternative designs and locations are currently being investigated.
+General Assessment Co ondition Rating % \$CRC of Condition 1 Near Perfect 2 Good 20 \$1,116,600 3 Satisfactory 20 \$1,116,600 4 Very Poor 60 \$3,349,800 5 Unserviceable Total 100.00 \$5,583,000 Main Findings • The Raymond Terrace Works Depot can be described as being in the majority, functionally obsolescent as major repairs and upgrade are necessary in order to meet required service levels.
+This work cannot be undertaken in a manner that is cost effective.
+It is recommended and proposed that the facility be redeveloped adjacent to the Council's administration building in Raymond Terrace.
+The Heatherbrae Depot is a secondary site for storage and • stockpiling activities for the Parks and Gardens unit and although of an older style it is considered to adequately meet the current and projected levels of service demand.
+The Nelson Bay Depot is the smaller of Council's main depots with stockpiling and storage operations undertaken together with the permanent housing of some administration and operational staff.
+The general condition of the asset reflects the ability to meet current service demand and anticipated future demand.
+Also reflected in the current asset condition is the ongoing preventative maintenance undertaken.
 Condition and performance monitoring is undertaken through regular proactive inspection programs.
-These inspections assess current maintenance practices against the expected performance.
-Work actions and process improvements are also generated from these inspections, which form the basis of the operation and maintenance plan.
-The Heatherbrae Depot is a secondary site for storage and stockpiling activities for the Parks and Gardens unit and although of an older style it is considered to adequately meet the current and projected levels of service demand.
-The Nelson Bay Depot is the smaller of Council's main depots with stockpiling and storage operations undertaken together with permanent housing of some administration and operational general condition of the asset reflects the ability to meet cur service demand and anticipated future demand.
-Also reflect current asset condition is the ongoing preventative maintena undertaken.
-Condition and performance monitoring is under n and operational staff.
-The through regular proactive inspection programs.
 The Mallabula Parks Depot and the Medowie Parks Depot can both be described as secondary depots established as readily accessible sites for stockpiling for roads and parks maintenance operations.
-Both sites are considered able to meet their demand requirements over the medium to longer term.
-Future Actions Continue with the depot redevelopment or relocation investigation of the Raymond Terrace depot and the relocation of the Nelson Bay depot to surrender the Crown Lands parcel.
+Both sites are considered able to meet their demand Future requirements over the medium to longer term.
+Continue with the depot redevelopment of the Raymond Terrace depot and the relocation of the Nelson Bay depot to surrender the